Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Other cases in rank 2

-\begin{prop} Truncation and Serre relations always hold, by lemma \ref{pos+small}. \end{prop} We conclude this case with a picture illustrating how the set of simple roots behave under reflections.
-We write I, II, III, to indicate to which diagram do the simple roots in each case belong.
+We conclude this case with a picture illustrating how the set of simple roots behave under reflections.
+We write~I,~II,~III, to indicate to which diagram do the simple roots in each case belong: